priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

       notes: "Comfortable and clean rooms but a bit too small for 2 kids and 2 adults.
 Service was good, apart from size they were value for money"

   - day: 9
-    title: "Driving from Jaipur to Chandigarh"
+    title: "Detours, Dhabas & the Road to Chandigarh"
     date: "1 June 2025"
     featured_image: "/assets/images/day9-chandigarh-oldpaldabha.jpg"
     description: "The day began bright and early as we woke up, freshened up, and headed down for a quick breakfast to fuel the journey ahead.
 With full tummies and excited hearts, we set off toward Chandigarh, ready for another stretch of highway stories.
 About 4 to 5 hours into the drive, we took a detour—because when family is nearby, you don’t just pass by!
 We spent a lovely few hours at a relative’s home, catching up over conversations, chai, and plenty of laughter.
 These unplanned pauses always seem to leave the warmest memories.
 By late afternoon, it was time to say our goodbyes and hit the road again.
 As evening rolled in, we reached Zirakpur, just on the edge of Chandigarh, and checked into Radisson—our cozy stop for the night.
 Dinner was a proper Punjabi affair at the iconic Pal Dhaba.
 We ordered two kinds of chicken (because one is never enough) along with fresh, hot rotis—flavorful, comforting, and just what we needed after a long day.
 For dessert, we headed to a nearby softy corner.
 The softies, though, didn’t quite live up to the hype—melty and a bit bland—but hey, not every bite on a road trip is a win!
 We returned to the hotel tired but happy, ready to rest and recharge for the next chapter of our adventure."